 On the brighter side, millions of people receive tax refunds.
 This may include some of your debtors too.
 Make sure you re-send the invoice during this period as they may clear your bill finally from the extra money they just got back from the IRS.

 8. Verification of debt

-Debtors often ask Creditors/Collection Agencies to provide all documents related to the debt, that proves the debtor indeed owes the money.
+Debtors often ask Creditors/Collection Agencies to provide all documents related to the debt, which proves the debtor indeed owes the money.
 Failure to provide adequate documents will lead you to write off this debt.
-If it takes too long to locate debtors data and you have to go through the bundle of files, then its time for a procedural change.
+If it takes too long to locate debtors data and you have to go through the bundle of files, then it’s time for a procedural change.

 9. Maintaining positive customer relationships